FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/rds_instance_v3.md

 The `volume` block supports:

-* `disk_encryption_id` -
-  (Optional)
-  Specifies the key ID for disk encryption.
-Changing this parameter will create a new resource.

-* `size` -
-  (Required)
-  Specifies the volume size.
+* `size` - (Required) Specifies the volume size.
 Its value range is from 40 GB to 4000 GB.
-The value must be a multiple of 10.
-Changing this parameter will create a new resource.
+The value must be a multiple of 10 and greater than the original size.

-* `type` -
-  (Required)
-  Specifies the volume type.
+* `type` - (Required) Specifies the volume type.
 Its value can be any of the following and is case-sensitive: COMMON: indicates the SATA type.
   ULTRAHIGH: indicates the SSD type.
 Changing this parameter will create a new resource.

+* `disk_encryption_id` - (Optional) Specifies the key ID for disk encryption.
+  Changing this parameter will create a new resource.

 The `backup_strategy` block supports:

-* `keep_days` -
-  (Optional)
-  Specifies the retention days for specific backup files.
+* `keep_days` - (Optional) Specifies the retention days for specific backup files.
 The value range is from 0 to 732.
 If this parameter is not specified or set to 0, the automated backup policy is disabled.
 NOTICE:
   Primary/standby DB instances of Microsoft SQL Server do not support disabling the automated backup policy.
-Changing this parameter will create a new resource.

-* `start_time` -
-  (Required)
-  Specifies the backup time window.
+* `start_time` - (Required) Specifies the backup time window.
 Automated backups will be triggered during the backup time window.
-It must be a valid value in the &quot;hh:mm-HH:MM&quot;
+It must be a valid value in the **hh:mm-HH:MM** format.
-  format.
 The current time is in the UTC format.
 The HH value must be 1 greater than the hh value.
 The values of mm and MM must be the same and must be set to any of the following: 00, 15, 30, or
   45. Example value: 08:15-09:15 23:00-00:00.
-Changing this parameter will create a new resource.

 ## Attributes Reference